TroadecJb/P12-EPIC_Events/README.md

 ```

 ## Logging
-If a valid Sentry DSN key is provided, from your dashboard errors from manipulation of the database will visible.
+If a valid Sentry DSN key is provided, from your dashboard errors from manipulation of the database will be visible.
-Event from valid manipulation of the database will be displayed too.
+Event from valid database manipulation will be displayed too.
-Each event will have `id` and  `name` from which user made the change and details about it: `creation` `modification` `deletion` and on which entity `id` and nature.
+Each event will have the `id` and the `name` of the user who mades the changes and details about them : `creation` `modification` `deletion`, and details about the entity itself.